george-zip/code_challenges/README.md

-# Solved problems from Hackerrank and Leetcode
+# Solved problems from Hackerrank, Leetcode and Kattis